 In short, yes: the effects of microdosed psilocybin can be leveraged for recovery from both substance misuse and behavioural addictions, for people with certain profiles (see below).

-How does microdosing psilocybin help with addiction recovery?
+How can microdosing psilocybin help with addiction recovery?

 Microdosed psilocybin, converted by the body into psilocin, acts primarily on certain serotonin receptors in the brain.
-This tends to support mood and energy, motivation and focus, executive functioning, creativity and, possibly, brain plasticity.
+It positively impacts mood, energy levels, motivation, focus and various executive functions, and can support creativity, mental flexibility and adaptability.

-These improvements can make symptoms associated with reducing or discontinuing an addictive substance or behaviour more manageable.
+These improvements tend to make the symptoms associated with reducing or discontinuing an addictive substance or behaviour more manageable.
 They may also positively impact the underlying conditions associated with addiction and facilitate shifts in perspective and habit change.

 These effects open an opportunity window to do the deeper healing work to recover from addiction.

-In other words, microdosing psilocybin can act as an adjunct and play a strong supportive role in addiction recovery, but it is unlikely to be a stand‑alone cure or circumvent the necessary work to address the root causes of addiction.
+It is important to highlight that whilst microdosing psilocybin can play a strong supportive role in addiction recovery, it is unlikely to be a stand‑alone cure or circumvent the necessary work to address the root causes of addiction.

 This is because addiction recovery requires meaningful improvements in the struggling person’s psychological competencies (such as self-regulation) and in their socio‑environmental context.
-For this reason, microdosing psilocybin for addiction works best as part of a broader recovery plan.
+Thus, microdosing psilocybin for addiction works best as part of a broader recovery plan.

 People struggling with addiction can also benefit from working with an addiction therapist or a recovery coach experienced in this practice, who can provide structure, support, perspective, and accountability.